Kyocera solar modules – a good choice from all points of view

 Are you looking for a replacement module because hail, storm, thunderstorm or another event caused some damages?

-The model series KC and KD (dark/black cells) are still being manufactured by us.
+Replacement modules for series KC and KD (dark/black cells) are still on stock.
 Please note that due to the end of life of the MC3 connector, the replacement modules might be shipped with other connectors.

 Kyocera Solar Modules Confirmed as PID Resistant by Fraunhofer CSP Testing

 Non-profit Fraunhofer Center for Silicon Photovoltaics CSP (Halle, Germany) disclosed in 2012 the test results of its potential induced degradation (PID) test which demonstrated that Kyocera’s modules did not show any degradation after being subjected to high voltage stress testing.
 The results of this third-party test illustrate the high quality and high reliability of Kyocera’s modules — which are born of the company’s 45 years of experience in the industry and its quality-focused manufacturing process.

 Potential induced degradation (PID) is a phenomenon where the power output of a solar module is reduced when exposed to high negative voltage bias between the cells and ground.
 PID can potentially affect the performance of individual modules as well as the overall power output and efficiency of an entire solar power generating system.
 The resistance to, or intensity of, power output degradation in different companies’ modules can vary greatly, as shown by Fraunhofer CSP’s testing.

 Kyocera test system since 1984 in Sakura, Japan